1. Tesla Semi uptime data fleet operators can't ignore - The number buried in this story is the same one keeping logistics managers awake at night.

 And yet, that context makes the Semi's 95% uptime even more meaningful.
 This isn't marketing polish.
 PepsiCo, one of the first large-scale operators, raved about the trucks in real freight operations, and the performance data backs up the praise.
 These are accountants and logistics managers speaking, not Tesla fans.
 They don't celebrate technology.
 They celebrate what shows up on the balance sheet.

 There's a bigger picture here too.
 The fleet customers who placed deposits for Tesla Semis back in 2017 - companies like Sysco, DHL, UPS, and Ryder - have been waiting nearly a decade for their trucks.
-That's an unusual situation by any standard.
+That's not a normal situation by any standard.
 But the operators who stayed patient, who kept watching the data instead of canceling their orders in frustration, are now positioned to deploy the most efficient logistics platform in the history of freight transport.
 Patience and disciplined research paid off.
 That's a lesson worth taking into every major decision you make - in business and in life.

 Here's the moral underneath all of this.
 The Tesla Semi teaches us something beyond trucking.
 The loudest skeptics often hold onto their doubts long after the evidence has moved on.
 And the people who wait for real data are the ones who make better decisions.
 Whether you're managing a fleet or buying your next car, the willingness to update your thinking when the facts change is one of the most valuable things you can develop.
 Diesel's maintenance advantage isn't coming back.
 The evidence is in.
 The only question is who acts on it first.